bcsitera/bcsitera.github.io/apps/Address-Autocomplete/docs/en-US/app.md

 #### Selection of service providers:
 - Maa-amet to search for addresses in Estonia
-- Google maps API to search for addresses globally
+- Google Maps API to search for addresses globally

 [User Guide](help.md)